 In order for you to be charged with a crime, there must be enough evidence to indicate your guilt.
 For the charges to result in a conviction, the evidence must be strong enough to prove your guilt beyond a reasonable a doubt.
 While the US Constitution protects all citizens from unreasonable search and seizure, police often violate those rights in order to collect enough evidence against the defendant.
-That’s why it is so important for anyone charged with a crime to always work with a skilled Vista criminal attorney.
+That’s why it is so important to always work with a skilled criminal attorney like Peter Liss if you believe the police investigating your case violated California’s search and seizure laws.

 Fourth Amendment Protections